pglen/pangview/README.md

 #                                     README

-## Document parser usring pango
+## Document parser and display using pango

   This utility was created to quickly display a formatted file.
-It was embarrassing to wait 25 seconds till the browser starts, just to display a welcome screen.
+It was embarrassing to wait 25 seconds until the browser starts, just to display a welcome screen.

- The pangview utility is fast, it displays a regular README file in less than a second.
+ The pangview utility displays a .pango file.

- The format of the file is friendly, like pango, rich text or html.
-(but simpler) The parser was written in python, it is easy to extend.
+ The format of the file is friendly, it is like a fusion of pango, rich text and html. (but simpler) The parser was written in python, it is easy to extend.

  A quick intro: